Almahrouky/BookCamp/README.md

 # BookCamp
 ## Overview
-The library management system is a simple application for managing and control library users and books.
+BookCamp is a library management system for managing and control library users and books.
-The library has powerful privileges for the owner and other privileges for the admins.
+The library has owner with customized privileges, administrators with other privileges, and also supports normal users.
 The library has a database to store, manage, and retrieve large amounts of data.
 The library ensures the security of the database by preventing the SQL injection attacks.
 The library has a GUI to make things easy.